What Causes Olive Cravings? Top 4 Reasons Revealed

 • Chicken and rice with olives mixed in

-All of these recipe ideas are great examples of what to eat if you find yourself craving olives… So why not give them a try?
+These recipe ideas are great examples of what to eat if you crave olives… So why not give them a try?

 4 – You Can Snack On Olives Without Feeling Guilty

-Unlike chips or crackers which are high in salt… olives aren’t as bad!
+Unlike chips or crackers high in salt… olives aren’t as bad!

 Not only is it okay to eat some olives without feeling guilty, but why not snack on them throughout the day?